 Two-thirds of sponsors unsure about 2021 Olympics — poll

-TOKYO, Japan (AFP) — Two-thirds of Tokyo 2020's corporate sponsors are undecided on whether to continue supporting the Games now that the event has been pushed to 2021, according to a new survey.
+Tokyo , Japan (AFP) — Two-thirds of Tokyo 2020's corporate sponsors are undecided on whether to continue supporting the Games now the event has been pushed to 2021, according to a new survey.

 In the poll published late Thursday by Japanese public broadcaster NHK, 65 per cent of the sponsors surveyed said they had not made up their minds about whether to extend their financial backing for another year.